willscottuk/byos_laravel/README.md

 It enables you to manage TRMNL devices, generate screens dynamically, and can act as a proxy for the TRMNL API (native plugin system).
 Inspired by [usetrmnl/byos_sinatra](https://github.com/usetrmnl/byos_sinatra).

+If you are looking for a Laravel package designed to streamline the development of both public and private TRMNL plugins, check out [bnussbau/trmnl-laravel](https://github.com/bnussbau/laravel-trmnl).

 ![Screenshot](README_byos-screenshot.png)

 * 👉 [more Screenshots](screenshots/SCREENSHOTS.md)